 9. Celery - Prevents Inflammation of Brain Cells

 Celery is a vegetable that offers various benefits to the human body.
 It contains high levels of polysaccharides and antioxidants.
 These act as natural anti-inflammatories that help in relieving pain caused due to inflammation, like joint pains.
 Celery is rich in various minerals, vitamins, and nutrients that help your body and brain in multiple ways.

-A study from the University of California Davis Alzheimer’s Disease Center and Rutgers University showed, Vitamin D deficiency is the main reason why the brain loses its cognitive abilities.
+A study from the University of California Davis Alzheimer’s Disease Center and Rutgers University revealed that Vitamin D deficiency is the main reason why the brain loses its cognitive abilities.
 Eggs are rich in Vitamin D, which help improve the brain’s cognitive skills.
-This is because eggs are considered to be good brain food
+It is one of the most essential vitamins to help focus and memory.
+This is why eggs are considered to be good brain food.

 Egg yolks contain significant amounts of choline that help develop the fetal brain in pregnant women.
 Studies also suggest that eggs can make you happy because they contain B-12 folate, a compound known to produce hormones that make you happy.

 11. Salmon - An Abundant Source of Omega-3 Fats